-Millennials often don’t feel the need to get their estate planning documents done because they don’t yet have much to leave behind.
-But it’s important that they start preparing now, before something happens.
-Here are just four of the top occasions that trigger a sense of urgency and make Millennials feel like they should get started.
+you may not feel the need to get your estate planning documents done because you don’t yet have much to leave behind.
+But it’s important that you start preparing now, before something happens.
+Here are just four of the top occasions that trigger a sense of urgency and make Millennials feel like they should get started!

 When asked the reasons why they consider this, 34% of respondents said they had a child, 9% cited buying a home, 8% said they had an income or net worth increase, and 11% were prompted by the death of someone in the family.

 You’ve made some big moves in your life recently.
 Here are more reasons why you should finish your estate planning documents as soon as possible.

 Parents - Don’t let the court decide what happens to your children

 If you don’t create a will, the court will decide who gets your kids.
 Not everyone wants to trust their children under the care of the second parent or another relative.
 By not making a will, you lose control over something very important to you as a parent.
 It’s best if you think through who would take care of your kids and put them in your will.